Jamila Wideman: College

 Wideman attended Stanford University, where she continued with basketball.
 As a 5'6" point guard, Wideman was the smallest player on her college team.

 While at Stanford University, she completed a double major, earning a B.A. in political science and African-American studies in 1997.
 After playing professional basketball, she earned a J.D. from New York University School of Law.

 Professional basketball career

 Wideman was selected as the 3rd overall draft pick by the Los Angeles Sparks in the inaugural WNBA draft of collegiate players in the summer of 1997.

-Wideman played for four seasons in the WNBA, playing for the Los Angeles Sparks, Cleveland Rockers, and Portland Fire.
+Her debut game was played on June 21, 1997 in a 57 - 67 loss to the New York Liberty.
+Wideman recorded 4 points, 5 rebounds, 6 assists and 2 steals in her debut game.

+Wideman would be traded from the Sparks to the Cleveland Rockers on June 21, 1999 and played 26 games for the team, averaging 2.2 points and 2 assists.
+After the 1999 season, Wideman was selected by the Portland Fire in the expansion draft that took place on December 15, 1999.
+She would only play 5 games with the newly found WNBA franchise, but will not score in any of those games (playing a total of 35 minutes across all 5 appearances).
+Wideman was waived by the Fire on April 24, 2001, before the start of the next WNBA season.

 Wideman spent the 1999–2000 winter season in Israel, playing for the Elitzur Ramla club in the Israeli Basketball League.
 Her team won the national championship.

+Three years after being waived by the Portland Fire and not playing in the WNBA, Wideman would try a comeback on April 19, 2004 by signing a contract with the Connecticut Sun.
+Unfortunately she would be cut two weeks later on May 4, 2004 before ever playing a game for the Sun and she never attempted a WNBA comeback afterwards.
+Thus, Wideman's final WNBA game ever was the 5th game she played with the Portland Fire during the 2000 season.
+That game was played on August 9, 2000 and the Fire would lose 60 - 68 to the Phoenix Mercury.
+Wideman only played for three and half minutes in her final game and grabbed one rebound and dished out one assist.

 During the winter of 2005, Wideman reunited with college teammate Kate Starbird and played professionally in Ibiza, Spain.